jedisct1/libsodium-doc/helpers/README.md

 The `sodium_base642bin()` function decodes a Base64 string using the given variant, and an optional set of characters to ignore (typically: whitespaces and newlines).

+If `b64_end` is not `NULL`, it will be set to the address of the first byte after the last valid parsed character.

+The function returns `0` on success.

+It returns `-1` if more than `bin_maxlen` bytes would be required to store the parsed string, or if the string couldn't be fully parsed, but a valid pointer for `b64_end` was not provided.

 ## Incrementing large numbers